 I’ve also (attempted) ballroom dancing, country line dancing, and cooking.
 I’ve even seen photography, computer, Italian, French and Spanish language classes onboard cruise ships.

 The list goes on and on, and after trying something new on a cruise ship, you may just get hooked and wish to master those skills and sign up for more lessons when you get home.

 Or the Blue Man Group?

 Or an Ice Skating Show?

-Going to the Opera for the first time while at sea onboard MSC Cruise Lines is an amazing memory that I will never forget – and to think that my first opera performance ever was La Traviata – that’s the icing on the cake.
+Seeing the Opera for the first time while at sea onboard MSC Cruise Lines is an amazing memory that I will never forget.
+But, to think that my first opera performance ever was La Traviata – that’s the icing on the cake!

 Try Something New while Getting Physical